Breaking Down 3 Mpox Myths

 But what about instructions for how to live life during a new virus outbreak?

-With over 40,000 confirmed monkeypox (MPV) cases around the world and the World Health Organization's declaration that monkeypox is a public health emergency of international concern, it’s important to stay informed to protect ourselves and our loved ones.
+With the World Health Organization’s declaration that mpox (formerly known as monkeypox) is a public health emergency of international concern, it’s important to stay informed to protect ourselves and our loved ones.
 Separating fact from fiction can be challenging when you have endless information at your fingertips.

-Test your monkeypox knowledge as we dispel three major myths.
+Test your mpox knowledge as we dispel three major myths.

-Myth 1: Monkeypox primarily spreads through the air like COVID-19.
+Myth 1: Mpox primarily spreads through the air like COVID-19.

 RELATED ARTICLE